itsmillertim3/perform2021/mastering-business-transactions/mastering-business-transactions.md

 1. Top-right menu, click on the three dots button "..."
 1. Click "Mark as key user action"
 1. Click on "User actions" in the breadcrumbs menu
-1. Scroll down to the list of actions
+1. Scroll down to the list of actions at the bottom of the page
-1. Click on the filter field and change the dropdown from "in top 100 actions..." to "in all user actions"
+1. Click on the filter field and a dropdown list will appear
+1. Change the dropdown from "in top 100 actions..." to "in all user actions"
 1. In the filter, type "book now"
 1. Find the action in the filtered table
 1. Click on the name of the action